Schedule

 Gracie Combatives

-Reflex Development - Freestyle Focus
+Reflex Development - Standing Focus

-Reflex Development - Freestyle Focus
+Reflex Development - Standing Focus

-Reflex Development - Freestyle Focus Class Preview
+Reflex Development - Standing Focus Class Preview

-In this class we'll bring together control, escape, and submission details from various positions you are familiar with and add some extra details, bonus slices, and scripted fight simulation drills that will help prepare you for your transition into Master Cycle!
+In this class we'll bring together all of the standing controls, escapes, and submissions with some extra details, bonus slices, and scripted fight simulation drills that will help prepare you for your transition into Master Cycle!

 Click here to view lesson on gracieuniversity.com